jaazielpagulayan-2ECEC/PAGULAYAN-JAAZIEL-PA1/README.md

 * The + operator concatenates (joins) these two parts back together, placing the original first character at the end while preserving capitalization and character order.

+B. USER BUILDER PROBLEM

+Create a function named make username() that accepts two strings: first name and last name.
+The function must:

+convert all letters to lowercase;
+remove all spaces from the first name;
+remove all spaces from the last name; and join the processed first and last names using one period (.).
+Explanation:

+lower() converts every letter in both names to lowercase.
+.replace(" ", "") searches for any space characters in multi-part names (like "Ana Maria") and replaces them with an empty string, effectively deleting the spaces.
+The + operator joins the cleaned first name, a period ".", and the cleaned last name into a single continuous string